eway-crm/php-lib/Examples/EditDieOnConflictFalse/README.md

 ```

-As you can se bellow, the new data we sent are stored however the `Phone` field was not erased.
+As you can se bellow, the e-mail address was modified; however, the `Phone` field was not erased.
 This is the result of the automatic merging which was initiated by the `rcItemConflict` return code which the API took care about.
 ```console

 object(stdClass)[2]